mickymacirl/rathmackneecastle/README.md

 Rathmacknee Castle is a website that allows users to have a place to find interesting historical facts surrounding Rathmacknee Castle.

-This website will provide information on the castle in the townsland of Rathmacknee in Wexford, Ireland.
-This site will give the information about the history of the castle, links to social media accounts and a contact form to contact the castle owners.
+This website will provide information on the castle in the townland of Rathmacknee in Wexford, Ireland.
+This site will give information about the history of the castle, links to social media accounts and a contact form to contact the castle owners.

 ![Multi Mockup](/docs/multi.jpg)

 View the live site: *[here](https://mickymacirl.github.io/rathmackneecastle/)*

 # Table of Contents

 # Features of Website